NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> t.data
    <Data(1, 10, 9): [[[262.8, ..., 269.7]]] K>

-The `Data` instance provide access to full array of values, as well as attributes to describe the array and methods for describing any :ref:`data compression <Compression>`.
+The `Data` instance provides access to full array of values, as well as attributes to describe the array and methods for describing any :ref:`data compression <Compression>`.

 .. code-block:: python3